DrewHendersonGitHub/galactic-age-calculator/README.md

 ## Description

 _Entering your age will show what your age would be if you were on Mercury, Venus, Mars, and Jupiter.
-You can also calculate your life expectancy by entering in personal information about their health. _
+You can also calculate your life expectancy by entering in personal information about your health._

 ## Setup/Installation Requirements